 On curves, ACC may respond to a vehicle in another lane, or may not have time to react to a vehicle in your lane.
 You could crash into a vehicle ahead of you, or lose control of your vehicle.
-Give extra (Continued)

-attention in curves and be ready to use the brakes if necessary.
+Give extra attention in curves and be ready to use the brakes if necessary.
 Select an appropriate speed while driving in curves.

 ACC may operate differently in a sharp curve.
 It may reduce the vehicle speed if the curve is too sharp.
-ACC automatically slows the vehicle down while navigating the curve and may increase speed out of the curve, but will not exceed the set speed.